Ashoka's Hell: Demolition

 The Ashokavadana describes the events leading to the demolition of Ashoka's torture chamber.
 According to the text, the torture chamber had become the site and the reason for his conversion to Buddhism.
 Girika, as the resident executioner of the chamber, however, reminded Ashoka of his pledge to kill anyone entering the chamber including Ashoka himself.

 Ashoka then questioned Girika as to who entered the torture palace first during their visit to see Samudra's miracles.
 Girika was then forced to admit that it was he who entered first.
 Upon the executioner's confession, Ashoka ordered him to be burnt alive and also ordered the demolition of the torture palace.
 According to the Ashokavadana, "the beautiful jail was then torn down and a guarantee of security was extended to all beings".

 From that point on, Ashoka became known as Ashoka the Pious.
 Buddhist monk Xuanzang in his writings mentions that in the 7th century AD he had visited the place where Ashoka's torture chamber once was and that it was, even at that time, referred to in Hindu tradition as "Ashoka's Hell".
 Xuanzang also claimed that he saw the column identifying the location of Ashoka's Hell.

 In India, the palace is known as "Ashoka's Hell" and its location near Pataliputra became a popular destination for pilgrims.
 In the 5th century, Faxian, also a Buddhist monk, reports visiting it and his account of the story of the palace differs slightly from that of Xuanzang's.
 In the 1890s, British explorer Laurence Waddell, while in Patna, established that Agam Kuan, which means the "unfathomable well", was part of Ashoka's Hell as reported also by the two Chinese monks.
+However, in archaeological surveys, no evidence of head bones or a skeleton has been discovered from the well, which contradicts the Buddhist legend.